```html Python SQLite - SQLite programming in Python

 cur.execute("INSERT INTO cars VALUES(8,'Volkswagen',21600)")

-The above script creates a cars table and inserts eight rows into the table.
+The program creates the cars table and inserts eight rows into the table.

 cur.execute("DROP TABLE IF EXISTS cars;")